IP Group

 Series A in 2011

-Crysalin Limited, founded in June 2007 in London, focuses on the research and development of crysalin lattice technology, which originated from patented work at Oxford University.
-The company specializes in crysalins, a protein-based nanotechnology that significantly enhances protein structure determination, particularly for challenging macromolecular targets such as membrane proteins and flexible soluble proteins.
-By imposing order on these targets, crysalins enable advanced imaging techniques like X-ray crystallography and electron microscopy to resolve three-dimensional molecular structures that other methods cannot.
-In addition to protein structure determination, Crysalin's technology holds promise for applications in biosensor development and optoelectronics, positioning the company as a key player in the field of biophysical research and nanotechnology.
+Crysalin Limited is a research and development company based in London, United Kingdom, founded in June 2007.
+It specializes in crysalin lattice technology, which has been developed from patented research conducted at the Oxford University Laboratory of Molecular Biophysics since 2002.
+The company's primary focus is on crysalins, a protein-based nanotechnology that significantly enhances protein structure determination, particularly for challenging macromolecular targets such as membrane proteins and flexible soluble proteins.
+By imposing order on these complex structures, crysalins enable advanced imaging techniques like X-ray and electron microscopy to accurately resolve three-dimensional molecular structures.
+In addition to protein structure determination, Crysalin's technology holds potential applications in biosensor development and optoelectronics, expanding its impact in the field of molecular research.

 TheraGenetics